 Tab-separating the output means that I can easily import the data into Excel and in about one minute, create a pivot table.
 The pivot table provides more or less the same data as the graph at the end of blog #2 in this series.

-You can then easily drill down to explore the worst problems – the counterpart being hovering the cursor over the graph we produced in blog #2.
+You can then easily drill down to explore the worst problems — the ELK counterpart is hovering the cursor over the graph we produced in blog #2.

 Web research appears to show that: